Andrei Sakharov: Particle physics and cosmology

 He tried to explain the baryon asymmetry of the universe; in that regard, he was the first to give a theoretical motivation for proton decay.
-Proton decay was suggested by Wigner in 1949 and 1952.
+Proton decay was suggested by Eugene Wigner in 1949 and 1952.

 Proton decay experiments had been performed since 1954 already.
 Sakharov was the first to consider CPT-symmetric events occurring before the Big Bang:We can visualize that neutral spinless maximons (or photons) are produced at t < 0 from contracting matter having an excess of antiquarks, that they pass "one through the other" at the instant t = 0 when the density is infinite, and decay with an excess of quarks when t > 0, realizing total CPT symmetry of the universe.
 All the phenomena at t < 0 are assumed in this hypothesis to be CPT reflections of the phenomena at t > 0.
 His legacy in this domain are the famous conditions named after him: Baryon number violation, C-symmetry and CP-symmetry violation, and interactions out of thermal equilibrium.